threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/tft_stellarterm.md

 # How use StellarTerm

 Since StellarTerm is an opensource UI on top of Stellar Decentralised Exchange, you can just login there using your existing Stellar wallet.
-No need to create a new one, although you may want to create a new account for security reasons.
-To create a new account, click **NEW ACCOUNT** in the top right corner or just click **LOGIN** there.
-Login is possible by connecting your wallet, or directly entering with your secret key (although this option is not recommended due to security risks).
+Stellarterm is compatible with [Freighter wallet](https://www.freighter.app/) and mobile version of the [Lobstr wallet](lobstr_wallet).
+Also it is possible to log in using your secret key exported from any other wallet (although this option is less secure).
+To open StellarTerm with existing wallet, just click **LOGIN** in the top right corner and select your suitable option.

 ![wallets](img/stellarterm_wallets.png)

+If you do not have any wallets yet, you will have to create a new wallet using **NEW ACCOUNT** option, but you will have to fund it first with few XLMs and activate TFT token in your wallet (add a trustline).

-If you already have TFT in your wallet, just click on the Trade button next to it on the balance screen that you will see right after login:
+After loggin in, if you already have TFT in your wallet, just click on the Trade button next to it on the balance screen that you will see right after login:

 ![balances](img/stellarterm_balance_trade.png)